-- High-volume “supermarket Barolo” produced by farmer cooperatives – £16-20
+- High-volume “supermarket Barolo” produced by farmer cooperatives – £15-20 (newly released vintages)

-- Solid quality, small-volume Barolo produced by family vineyards – £30-50
+- Solid quality, small-volume Barolo produced by family wineries – £30-50 (newly released vintages)

-NB – all prices are set by other retailers and are only an indication
+NB – all prices are set by retailers and may change without notice

 So, what defines the wine’s quality, and – as a consequence – tells us what’s the right price for Barolo?